markpbaggett/utk_collection_builder/docs/source/contents/3_adding_your_content_to_cb.rst

 Browse
 ======

-On the browse page, we can see that our new images are appearing, but many of the metadata fields are not working on the brief results section.
+On the browse page, we can see that our new images are appearing, but many of the metadata fields are not working in the brief results section.

 .. image:: ../images/messy_brief_results.png